 - Removing the option for the Product Owner to release the product if they so choose.

-- With undone work, you have to fix it next Sprint and thus interfere with the next SPrint Goal and the Product Owners delivery expectations.
+- With undone work, you have to fix it next Sprint and thus interfere with the next Sprint Goal and the Product Owners delivery expectations.

 - Remove any chance of predictability for future sprints until the undone work is under control.

-But if its DONE.
-There is no rejection of the Backlog Item there is only feedback.
+If it is DONE, then there is no rejection of the Backlog Item there is only feedback.
 There is just a learning opportunity that can be used to reduce the expectations gap for future Sprints.
 Reflect on that during the Sprint Review, engage with Stakeholders to better understand both their intent and their expectations.

 The fallacy of the rejected backlog item